 Jurisdiction Planning Commission Rule Language Montgomery County 3.2 Outside Communications 3.2.1 Policy: To preserve public confidence in the fairness of Planning Board Deliberations, the Planning Board should ensure that the public and interested Persons have the opportunity to know and consider any relevant evidence provided to any of the other Planning Board members; provided that the Planning Board may take administrative notice of matters in common knowledge, or matters falling within the experience and expertise as disclosed by any member in reaching a decision on a case.
 The Planning Board's ex parter rules do not apply to non-regulatory matters.
 3.2.2.
-Planning Board's Obligation to Avoid: When considering any of the matters decided according to these Rules, the Planning Board deals with Persons who are directly affected by its decision Each of these interested Persons needs the assurance that other interested Persons to the Planning Board.
+Planning Board's Obligation to Avoid: When considering any of the matters decided according to these Rules, the Planning Board deals with Persons who are directly affected by its decision Each of these interested Persons needs the assurance that other interested Persons will not have unfair advantage in presenting their version of the relevant facts or concerns to the Planning Board.
 In such cases, therefore, Planning Board members must avoid communicating with Applicants or any other Persons about a pending Application except at the Planning Board meetings at which the Application is considered (continued on next page)